ibnul42/leet-code/readme.md

 ###### answer[0] is a list of all distinct integers in nums1 which are not present in nums2.
 ###### answer[1] is a list of all distinct integers in nums2 which are not present in nums1.
 ###### Note that the integers in the lists may be returned in any order.

+# 152. Maximum Product Subarray

+###### Given an integer array nums, find a subarray that has the largest product, and return the product.

+###### The test cases are generated so that the answer will fit in a 32-bit integer.